 Blog Insights

-Last month, Google announced it would begin providing “AI Overviews,” combining their traditional search results with generative AI to provide a summary “answer” at the top of search results, rather than simply showing relevant links to search queries.
+As you’ve probably experienced, Google has begun providing “AI Overviews,” on its search engine results pages (SERPs).
+These overviews combine Google’s traditional search results with generative AI to provide a summary “answer” at the top of search results before displaying relevant links to web pages that satisfy the search query.

-The change, though not a surprise, raises concerns about potential drops in search traffic–if Google starts “doing the Googling for you” will traffic to websites plummet?
-Moreover, the question we’ve received from several clients and friends is, What should we do about it?
+While unsurprising, this change raises concerns about potential drops in search traffic.
+After all, if Google can “do the Googling for you” and provide users answers on its platform, will website traffic plummet?
+Moreover, the question we’ve received from several clients and friends is, What should mission-driven organizations already fighting for engagements do about it?

-Google says that they are focused on “sending valuable traffic to publishers and creators” and we haven’t seen huge drops in traffic to clients’ websites overnight.
+Google says they remain focused on “sending valuable traffic to publishers and creators”, and so far we haven’t seen huge drops in traffic to clients’ websites.
 They’ve also had to adjust and slow down the rollout.
-It may be too soon to tell, and in fact, the changes could be good for our mission-driven organizations with nuanced and complicated stories to tell.
+It may be too soon to tell, and in fact, the changes could be good for mission-driven organizations with nuanced and complicated stories to tell.

-Tell your story, or AI will do it for you
+Tell your organization’s story, or AI will do it for you

 Further, even as we may see some larger impacts on traffic, people still don’t fully trust AI to give them what they need – especially on important issues like education, health, or equity.
 Those who are seeking valuable information will look to sources with authority, most especially our mission-driven organizations and leaders.